 Using these tips, an example of an emergency SMS for our earlier scenario would be:

-[SCHOOL NAME] will be closed today due to dangerous air quality.
+[SCHOOL NAME] is closed today due to confirmed case of X virus.
 Staff, students & parents are advised to stay at home.
 We hope school will reopen tomorrow.
 Updates to follow.

 Keeping a record

 It’s easy to let administrative tasks slip under the radar, but keeping a record of all the emergency communications you send and who receives them is hugely important.